suneeta-mall/fable-flow/docs/features/book-production.md

 ## Output

-The book production pipeline generates:

-**In FableFlow Studio:**
-- Download links for all three formats
-- HTML preview in browser
+**In FableFlow Studio:** download links for all three formats, HTML preview in browser, and real-time generation progress.
-- Real-time generation progress

 **CLI Output Files:**
 ```